 The 2 mile limit for extended rights, mentioned above, is measured in the same way as the statutory walking distances.
-However, for distances beyond 3 miles and where children meet the criteria on extended rights due to receiving free school meals, the 6 mile and the 15 mile upper limits to a qualifying school or educational establishment are measured along routes that are passable using a suitable motorised vehicle.
+However, the 6 mile upper limit and the 15 mile upper limit to a qualifying school or educational establishment preferred on grounds of religion or belief are measured along routes that are passable using a suitable motorised vehicle.
 In short, the upper limits are measured along the shortest available driving route.